constellant/dpSlate/source/dpSlateHelp/index.md

 ```

+Technical documents often have _alerts_ which are warning and notes that are intended for the reader.
+Although standard markdown does not support this concept, dpSlate has been extended to support _alerts_.
 You can add warnings and notes with just a little HTML embedded in your markdown document.
 To the right, are three different examples of highlights using html.
 Below you will see how each of the three examples will manifest themselves in the final document.

 => This is a success message.